internetstandards/Internet.nl/documentation/Docker-development-environment.md

 Using a Docker runtime with more memory and CPU cores improves rebuild/restart speed.

+### Auto reload

+Once the development environment is up and running it will autotically rebuild/restart/reload when certain parts of the source code change.
+Currently changes to the following files will be detected and acted upon:

+- Python sources in  `checks/`, `internetnl/`, `interface/`: will reload `app` and `worker*` using Django autoreload, when needed open browser sessions will reload.
+- CSS files in `frontend/css/`: will rebuild CSS files and open browser sessions will reload.
+- Django template files (`.html`) in `interface/templates/`: open browser sessions will reload.

+### Foreground development

+Instead of running in the background the application stack can also be started in foreground mode using the command:

+    make develop

+This convenience command will build all relevant services, start the entire stack and show log output for the most relevant services.
+The Docker Compose application will keep running in the foreground.
+Terminating it (with `ctrl-c`) will shutdown all running services and bring down the entire application stack.

+#### Frontend development

+When only developing on frontend parts of the application (eg: `html`, `css`, `javascript`, Django templates/views), a smaller subset of the application can be started using:

+    make develop_frontend

 ### Running/debugging individual probes

 It is possible to run individual probes with debug logging using a manage command.
 This provides a quick way to iterate over changes regarding test/probe code without having to go through the web interface.
 For this run the following command: